 This is where biometric security is an option, providing a strong use-case in almost every compliance area.
 Biometric identification is a proactive technology that is perfect for internal controls in grow areas where it allows staff to move throughout the facility hands-free while providing partitioned access to high-security sections of the facility like labs and secured storage housing cash or product.
 Biometrics offer tracking options from the grow farms to the dispensaries.
 Fingerprint biometric authentication can provide mobile tracking and audits not only for the cannabis product being shipped but the transport vehicles as well.

-According to the Marijuana Retail Report, “up to 90% of losses reported by dispensaries are due to employee theft.”
+According to Forbes, up to 90% of losses reported by dispensaries are due to employee theft.
 This is a major cannabis security issue that business owners must consider seriously.
 Biometrics can be used to secure locked retail containers for cannabis like display cases and cabinets; locked storage containers for cannabis including safes and cash rooms; and for access control at entry points where cannabis is present or stored to include locked and monitored doors.

 Solutions like the Invixium TOUCH 2 and TITAN are ideal biometric solutions for cannabis security needs that want to include time tracking for employees and an integrated video surveillance package.
 The IXM TOUCH 2 possesses multiple sensor options, face detection for audit and compliance requirements, an interactive touch screen and up to three-factor authentication.
 TITAN is a multi-biometric device offering increased security and high throughput facial recognition for indoor and outdoor applications.